Parking Rules and Regulations

 Students who accumulate a total of eight violations during an academic year will receive notification that any fines thereafter will be doubled.

-- All violations issued to a vehicle shall be the responsibility of the person in whose name it is registered with the college.
-All violations issued to vehicles not registered with the college will be assigned to the appropriate parties.
+- All violations issued to a vehicle shall be the responsibility of the person in whose name it is registered with the university.
+All violations issued to vehicles not registered with the university will be assigned to the appropriate parties.

-- The college assumes no responsibility for lost or damaged vehicles or their contents, driven or parked on campus.
+- The university assumes no responsibility for lost or damaged vehicles or their contents, driven or parked on campus.

 - Course code: